mraggi/discreture/README.md

 	1 3 4
 	2 3 4

-You need to compile with the -std=c++14 flag:
+You need to compile with the `-std=c++14` flag:
-`g++ -std=c++14 -O2 main.cpp`
+`g++ -std=c++14 -O3 main.cpp`

-Some tests show discreture is usually faster when compiled with clang++ instead of g++.
-Full benchmarks at the end of the README.

 # Installation

-Discreture is a header-only library, so making sure your programs have access to the .hpp files (all files inside "include" dir) is enough.
-Just copy them to your project's include folders.
+Discreture is a header-only library.
+To use, simpley make sure your programs have access to the .hpp files (all files inside "include" dir).
+Just copy them to your project's include folders or tell your compiler where to look.

 To do a system-wide install, do the standard cmake/make dance:
 ```sh